Imagine your grilling some delicious, finger-licking stuff and, then all of a sudden your pellet grill auger won’t turn.

 Your pellet auger can get clogged due to humidity or rain getting into the auger when the pellet grill lid is open in the rain.

-It is ok to leave pellets in the hopper but just ensure you keep your pellet grill away from sunlight or rain, and store in a cool and dry place.
+It is ok to leave pellets in the hopper but just ensure you keep your pellet grill away from sunlight or rain and store it in a cool and dry place.

 How to Fix a Pit Boss Auger Jam